sicXnull/BobcatDashboard/README.md

 4. Fix the issue that miner stopped running suddenly on some bobcats.
 5. Fix the issue that bluetooth cannot be turn on after it running for a long time on some bobcats.

-## Contribute ##
-If you find some issues or problems when you use the dahsboard. you are always welcome to submit the issue here: https://github.com/Bobcat-X/BobcatDashboard/issues